-Bring Your Own Device (BYOD), BYOT (Technology), BYOP (Phone) are all similar acronyms for initiatives where students have more choice and control over their technology to support their learning.
+Bring Your Own Educational Device (BYOED), BYOD, BYOT (Technology), BYOP (Phone) are all similar acronyms for initiatives where students have more choice and control over their technology to support their learning.
 All students (and staff) are encouraged to use their own electronic devices in classrooms to personalize their learning.
-While all are encouraged to bring their own technology to school, formal BYOD programs have clear goals for student use within a classroom.
+While all are encouraged to bring their own technology to school, formal BYOED programs have clear goals for student use within a classroom.

 Teachers across the division have been using portable devices, laptops and netbooks, in classrooms since 2008.
 This has helped prepare them for the increasingly common sight of technology in the students hands such as tablets, cell phones, laptops and even gaming systems that come to school with internet access.
 It has also allowed them to learn the different modalities of teaching with technology and assess when its use is appropriate.
 Administrators in the schools have become involved assessing its effectiveness in the classroom to increase higher order thinking skills, collaboration and personalized learning.

-For students that do not have a device, forget their device, or choose not to bring one, in formal BYOD projects, classrooms will have approximately 20 devices available for students use.
+For students that do not have a device, forget their device, or choose not to bring one, in formal BYOED projects, classrooms will have approximately 20 devices available for students use.

-Inspiring Education and the upcoming new curriculum in Alberta Schools in 2016 or 2017 calls for an increase in leveraging technology for learning.
+Inspiring Education and the upcoming new curriculum in Alberta Schools in 2021 calls for an increase in leveraging technology for learning.
 Alberta Education has released the Learning and Technology Policy Framework for school divisions to plan for the greater integration with technology.